 Here are some details about the Head, Heart & Hands approach…

-HEAD, HEART & HANDS – 11AM Programming for Children
+HEAD, HEART & HANDS

-Our 11am programming for children is designed to provide a holistic experience from the time that children arrive until they leave.
+Programming for children is designed to provide a holistic experience from the time that children arrive until they leave.

 HEAD: Time for All Ages ~ Food for Thought

-Children able to sit and listen with their family are encouraged to attend the beginning of the 11AM worship service.
+Children able to sit and listen with their family are encouraged to attend the beginning of each worship service.
 This portion of the service offers them a chance to participate in music and community covenanting, reflection and the practice of giving to others.
 Children then are invited forward for “A Time for All Ages” and share in a lesson or faith concept in the form of a story.
 Immediately following the story, children recess to Children’s Chapel.

 HEART: Children’s Chapel ~ Coming Together